-How intimately do you know your swimming pool?
-If you maintain it yourself—even part-time—then you should know about some of the inner-workings of that big body of water in your yard.
-Let us help you take the mystery out of some of the main components of your swimming pool, so at least if the pool repair person is explaining something, you won't have a spacey, far-off look in your eyes as he/she uses terms like surface skimmer and filtration system.
+How intimately do you know the parts of your swimming pool?
+If you maintain it yourself—even part-time—then you should know about some of the inner workings of that big body of water in your yard.
+Let us help you take the mystery out of some of the main components of your swimming pool equipment, so at least if the pool repair person is explaining something, you won't have a spacey, far-off look in your eyes as he/she uses terms like surface skimmer and filtration system.

 Without coping, the steel projecting from the pool's walls would be exposed, and water could get behind the pool shell.
+Coping is simply the cap for the pool's edge.
+It can be made of concrete, tile, stone, pavers, and other materials and can add an accent around the edge of your pool.
 Discover other functions of pool coping.

 Not surprisingly, DE, aka diatomaceous earth, is the main ingredient in a DE pool filter.
+Swimming pools and spas need pool filters on them to keep the water clean and free of any dirt and debris.
 Discover why many pool owners consider DE filters to be the best kind of pool filter.

 Working in tandem with the motor, the pool pump draws water from a pool or spa and somehow returns it back to the pool or spa.
+This is what keeps the water circulating in your pool.
 Find out how this happens and why it's an integral part of your pool.

 What?
 Another type of filter for your pool?
 There are too many choices!
 This type of filter is actually the original and oldest kind of filter used for a swimming pool.
 These filters work by the pool's water being pushed through the sand, which then catches any dirt and debris particles.
 Sand filters are more cost-effective than some other pool filter types and require the sand to be replaced approximately every five years.